-Here’s how new and existing Club Lloyds customers can get it.
+Here’s how new and existing Lloyds customers can get it.

 How much can you get for switching to Lloyds?

-This new offer is set at £100 and runs from 7 September to 19 October 2021.
+This new offer is set at £175 and runs from Tuesday 13 February to 28 March 2024.
 This date is the last day you can both open a new account and start the switch.
 It’s worth being aware that in the past the offer has sometimes been cut short by a few weeks.

 The payment will be made within three working days of the switch completion.
-The fastest this can happen is seven working days, so you’re looking at 10 days at the earliest, though you’ll be able to set your own date.
+The fastest this can happen is seven working days, so you’re looking at 10 to 13 days at the earliest, though you’ll be able to set your own later date if you wish.

 What are the requirements for the Lloyds switching offer?

 You can only get one payment per person, regardless of how many accounts you open.
-And you’ll miss out completely if you’ve received a switching bonus from Lloyds since April 2019.
+And you’ll miss out completely if you’ve received a switching bonus from Lloyds or Halifax since April 2020.

-You can switch into a new joint account but you’ll only get one payment in total – and you won’t be eligible if the other person on the joint account received a switching offer from Lloyds since April 2019.
+You can switch into a new joint account but you’ll only get one payment in total – and you won’t be eligible if the other person on the joint account received a switching offer from Lloyds or Halifax since April 2020.